SovereignCloudStack/website/_i18n/en/_posts/blog/2023-08-21-diskless-flavors.md

 have been downgraded to recommended.
 Operators still should provide them for the best portability of apps written against older SCS standards, but they are no longer required to in order to be able to achieve the SCS-compatible certification on the IaaS layer.
-We recommend developers to use the diskless flavors and allocate root disks dynamically.
+We recommend that developers use the diskless flavors and allocate root disks dynamically.

 The next section explains how this can be done and uses examples from SCS'